American Kennel Club (AKC) registerable

 If you choose not to continue to feed Life's Abundance dog food then your puppy should be weaned off slowly

 paying close attention to changes in stools.
-If the stool starts to get less firm, than the new food is not
+If the stool starts to get less firm, then the new food is not

-working for your puppies digestive system.
-Remember to have a bowl that is non skid & has some
+working for your puppy's digestive system.
+Remember to have a bowl that is non skid and has some

 weight so the bowl does not move or becomes a play toy.

 Your puppy only knows how to drink out of a water bottle with an adapter.
 If you choose not to use this way,

 kindly return the adapter back to me.
 Your puppy can learn to drink from a water bowl in one evening, just make sure the bowl is non skid and weighed down so it does not move.
 Show the puppy the water and by placing your finger in the water to the puppy's mouth or kindly place your puppy's mouth in the water to show them it is okay to drink.
 Your puppy is used to filtered tap water.
 Do not give bottled water for it does not have the nutrients as tap water and do not give distilled water.
 It will affect your puppies good health after a period of time.

 Your puppy started using paper pads as soon as they could walk.
 Sometimes puppies choose to play with the paper pads and then I have to switch to cloth pads.
 I do not train puppies to eliminate outside.
 I recommend using pads and training outside.
 This works well if you travel or have bad weather days.
 It is always important to potty your puppy right after meals.
 Be patient while outside to give your puppy a chance to eliminate, rushing your puppy will only cause accidents in the home.
 I use Pet All Star Training Pads from Walmart.
 If your puppy has been using cloth pads, remember they will think rugs or carpet are places they can eliminate.
 Each litter is different on how they react to the paper pads.
 I don't tolerate playing with paper pads and will switch them to cloth after making several attempts to keep them on the paper pads.